Trust Centre A plain-English notice for you

 In data-protection language: your clinician is the controller of your information.
 Cogent Clinic Ltd is a processor, which means it follows your clinician's instructions.

-How your information is protected
+How your information is handled, and where it goes

-• Names and identifiers are removed before AI sees them.
-When your clinician writes about you and uses the drafting feature, your name and any phone numbers, NHS numbers, dates of birth, email addresses, or postcodes are replaced with placeholders before the text is sent to the AI.
-The AI sees text like "the client" or "PERSON 1" rather than your real name.
-The link between the placeholder and your real name stays on your clinician's device.
+- Your name is removed before the AI sees it.
+When your clinician uses the drafting feature, your name and any phone numbers, NHS numbers, dates of birth, email addresses, or postcodes are replaced with placeholders before the text is sent to the AI, and your clinician confirms this first.
+The AI, and the other companies Cogent Clinic works with behind the scenes, see text like "the client" or "PERSON 1" rather than your real name.
+The AI providers are contractually prevented from using your clinician's content to train their models.

 What categories of information are involved